dhiltonp/shotsync/README.md

-downloadLoop on app foreground, not just on startup downloadLoop - add 'concurrent' mode (then add switching via the notification) remote - add remote activity
+downloadLoop on app foreground, not just on startup downloadLoop - add 'concurrent' mode (then add switching via the notification) remote - add remote activity make files show up in 'Images'? or under 'Pictures'?